Sunday, 9 January 2022

 At this stage I decided to keep moving and at this stage I running a bit and walking a bit.
 The pace had dropped from 8.50 per mile to around 10.30 per mile but I kept moving and sometimes that's all you can do.
 I ran back down town and cut cut through Holycross and back up to the Park.
 That took me to 22 miles and it was getting very hard now.
 I then stumbled through a awkward running patch from there out on Smiths Road and back before coming into my estate and hitting 24 miles in 3hrs38minutes.
 I walked for 2 more minutes to simply round it up to 3hrs40minutes on the feet.

-Again like 2 weeks ago when I ran 23 miles I was out on my feet at the end but if needed I know I could have kept going for another 2 miles but it would have involved a lot more walking and very laboured running.
+Again like 2 weeks ago when I ran 23 miles I was out on my feet at the end but if needed I know I could have kept going for another 2 miles but it would have involved a lot more walking and very labored running.
 What stopped me was I had reached the limits of what running routes the town had to offer.
 Anyway plenty of training left and long runs ahead of me ....

 In terms of Donadea I know I can run up to 26 miles maybe 27 miles and while there may be a bit of walking-running from 23 onwards I am pretty sure I can stick it out.
 It's how I deal with the last 4 miles is the thing.
-I am not bothering with the sub 5 hour thing, it creates unnecessary pressure and relastically I am probably a bit off it.
+I am not bothering with the sub 5 hour thing, it creates unnecessary pressure and realistically I am probably a bit off it.
 The race organiser can do what he wants - I don't give a jot.
 To quote him "Fook off".

 What's next?